SDSS2020/SDSS-templates/README.md

 This repository provides basic templates for the 2-page SDSS 2025 contributed paper submission with some submission guidelines.

 The templates were created for the 2020 conference.
 The only change is that authors and affiliations should **NOT** be included on the extended abstract.
-The review process will be anonymous.
+The review process will be **anonymous**.

 The templates are available in LaTeX and Microsoft word.